lovenets/CS-notebook/cheat sheets/Algorithms.md

 #### Key Points

-- If there are n vertices in the graph, then each spanning tree has n âˆ’ 1 edges.
+- If there are n vertices in the graph, then each spanning tree has n-1 edges.

 - If each edge has a distinct weight then there will be only one, unique minimum spanning tree.